nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Sealed Records in Nevada

-Except otherwise provided by state statutes, the requester must petition the court to unseal a record before the record custodian shall grant access to such record.
+Except otherwise provided by state statutes, requesters typically have to petition the court to unseal a record before the record custodian shall grant access to such record.
 To accomplish this, the requester must demonstrate reasons that outweigh the subject’s privacy concerns or the statutory basis of sealing.

 disclaimer